hershd23/buzzdb-docs/docs/labs/setup.rst

 info threads
     List all threads (i.e., CPUs), including their state (active or halted) and what function they are in.

+See the `GDB manual <http://sourceware.org/gdb/current/onlinedocs/gdb/>`__ for a detailed guide.

 Valgrind
 ~~~~~~~~

-Valgrind is useful for detecting memory leaks.
-Here's a particularly useful valgrind command for this course.
+`Valgrind <https://valgrind.org/docs/manual/mc-manual.html>` is useful for detecting memory leaks.
+Here's an useful valgrind command for this course.

-valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes ./build/test/foo_test
+valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes ./build/test/unit/foo_test
-    Usese memcheck for detecting common memory errors.
+    Uses memcheck for detecting common bugs related to memory management.

 --------------